 Cucumbers are sensitive to weed overgrowth, as weeds can cause crowding, which reduces air flow.
 Certain types of weeds can also harbor the dreaded cucumber beetle.
 Mulching the cucumber bed will help keep weeds down while keeping soil moist.

-Another way to reduce weeds and keep pests at bay is to interplant rows of cucumbers with rows of companion crops that tend to offer a mutually beneficial relationship.
+Another way to reduce weeds is to interplant rows of cucumbers with rows of companion crops that offer a mutually beneficial relationship.
 Sweet corn, beans (I like Blue Lake bush beans), peas, radish, and lettuce are a few examples of crops that are said to be cucumber companions.

 7: Water Cucumbers Appropriately